Baldomo/makesh/README.md

 ## Library

+> [!WARNING]
-> ⚠️ The API is very prone to breaking changes, but the documentation will always be fairly extensive.
+> The API is very prone to breaking changes, but the documentation will always be fairly extensive.

 `makesh` provides a simple utility library in the form of `source`-able shell scripts.
 Generally, sourcing one of such files will add:
 - functions prefixed by a sort of namespace like `lib::` or `msg::`